MonkmanMH/WorkInProgress/draft_blog_posts/robins_original.md

 A significant part of that leadership is being the person to [work through and around the Giant Hairball, and help the team overcome the gravity of the Hairball](https://github.com/bcgov/bcgov-rstats-public-presentations/blob/master/2018-11-07_EARL_Seattle/Overcoming_gravity.md)

 ### A biased view

 Of course, there is significant bias in the Euro- and North American-centric definition of what defines a "robin".
-(As I don my Captain's Hat.)
 In the same way that there is a [Japanese robin](https://en.wikipedia.org/wiki/Japanese_robin) and a [Siberian blue robin](https://en.wikipedia.org/wiki/Siberian_blue_robin) (below), my view of what defines a "data scientist" might also be too narrow.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e6/Luscinia_cyane_-_Khao_Yai.jpg/1024px-Luscinia_cyane_-_Khao_Yai.jpg" alt="Siberian blue robin" width="600">
 (_Source: Wikipedia_)